Kyle Seager

 Kyle Duerr Seager (born November 3, 1987) is an American former professional baseball third baseman who played his entire career for the Seattle Mariners of Major League Baseball (MLB) from 2011 to 2021.
-He was selected by the Mariners in the third round of the 2009 MLB draft, and made his MLB debut in 2011.
-In 2014, Seager was an All Star and won a Gold Glove Award.
+He was selected by the Mariners in the third round of the 2009 MLB draft and made his MLB debut in 2011.
+In 2014, he was an All Star and won a Gold Glove Award.

 Early life and amateur career

-Seager is the eldest of three sons born to Jeff and Jody Seager.
+Seager is the eldest of three sons.
 His brother Corey was selected by the Los Angeles Dodgers in the first round of the 2012 draft, while brother Justin was selected by the Mariners in 2013.
 He grew up a New York Yankees fan and idolized Derek Jeter.

-Seager attended Northwest Cabarrus High School in Kannapolis, North Carolina, where he earned Co-North Carolina Player of the Year honors.
-He enrolled at the University of North Carolina at Chapel Hill (UNC), where he played college baseball for the North Carolina Tar Heels.
+Seager attended Northwest Cabarrus High School in Concord, North Carolina, where he earned Co-North Carolina Player of the Year honors.
+He enrolled at the University of North Carolina at Chapel Hill (UNC), where he played college baseball for the UNC Tar Heels.
 With UNC, he had a career .353 batting average with 17 home runs, 66 doubles and 167 runs batted in (RBIs).
 In 2008, he set a school record for doubles in a season (30), was a semifinalist for the Golden Spikes Award, and was named to the watch list for both the Dick Howser Trophy and the Brooks Wallace Award.

 During the summers of 2007 and 2008, Seager played collegiate summer baseball for the Chatham A's in the Cape Cod Baseball League.

 Professional career

 Minor leagues

-The Seattle Mariners selected Seager in the third round, with the 82nd overall selection, of the 2009 MLB draft.
-Seager spent the majority of the 2009 season with the Class-A Clinton LumberKings.
+The Seattle Mariners selected Seager in the third round, with the 82nd overall selection of the 2009 MLB draft.
+He spent the majority of the 2009 season with the Class-A Clinton LumberKings.
 He hit .275 with one home run and 22 RBIs.
 He also played one game with the AZL Mariners and two with the Class-A Advanced High Desert Mavericks.
-Seager spent the entire 2010 season with the High Desert Mavericks, batting .345 with 14 home runs and 74 RBIs.
+Seager spent the 2010 season with High Desert, batting .345 with 14 home runs and 74 RBIs.

 He was ranked by Baseball America as the ninth best prospect in the Mariners organization for 2011.
 He split the season between the Double-A Jackson Generals, batting .312 with four home runs and 37 RBIs in 66 games, and the Triple-A Tacoma Rainiers, where he hit .387 with three home runs and 17 RBIs in 24 games.